 |

-With this being a peaceful spot, and with the accompanying sound of the running water - I take the opportunity to stop, and have my first proper rest of the day, sat on a rock watching the water flow by.
+With this being a peaceful spot - and with the accompanying sound of the running water - I take the opportunity to stop, and have my first proper rest of the day, sat on a rock watching the water flow by.
+It's not the worse way to spend a Wednesday morning.

 But after having a little rest, it is time to get back on with the business in hand - and as I continue on, the path eventually pulls up off the path of the stream, to join up with a very minor road - and then cuts east along a farm track, to join up with Walshaw Dean Lower Reservoir.